2023 Cricket World Cup: Results

 The ICC released the fixture details on 27 June 2023.

 Knockout stage

 The host India was the first team to qualify for the semi-finals after their 302-run win against Sri Lanka, their seventh successive win in the World Cup.
 India secured the top place amongst the semi-finalists after they beat South Africa by 243 runs on 5 November at Eden Gardens in Kolkata.

 South Africa became the second team to qualify for the semi-finals after Pakistan defeated New Zealand on 4 November, with Australia becoming the third team to qualify after defeating Afghanistan on 7 November.
 New Zealand confirmed their berth as the fourth team after Pakistan lost their final match against England.
+All knockout matches had a reserve day.